dhruvmeeena36/dhruvmeeena36/README.md

 ### 👨‍💻 About Me

-- 🌍 I'm based in India
+🌍 I'm based in India
+🎓 Final-year Aerospace Engineering student at Indian Institute of Technology Madras with a strong passion for Full Stack Development
+💻 Skilled in React, Next.js, Node.js, TypeScript, MongoDB, PostgreSQL, and Redis 🧧 Co-founded Aapka Toufa
-- 🧧 Co-founded Aapka Toufa – a handmade gifting startup crafting personalized gifts: [AapkaToufa.in](https://aapkatoufa.in)
+ — a handmade gifting startup focused on personalized gifts 🖥️ Check out my portfolio: My Portfolio
-- 🖥️ See my portfolio at: [My Portfolio](https://dhruv-portfolio-peach.vercel.app/)
-- ✉️ You can contact me at: [dhruvmeena2981@gmail.com](mailto:dhruvmeena2981@gmail.com)
+✉️ Reach me at:
-- 🧠 I'm learning Data Science
-- 🤝 I'm open to internships in Web Development related profiles
-- 😄 I write code that sometimes works and often surprises me — in both good and mysterious ways!
+⚙️ Interested in scalable backend systems, system design, and building production-ready applications 💼 Open to Full Stack Developer and Software Engineer roles ⚡ I build projects that usually solve problems and occasionally create new ones too 😄

 ---